 How Long After Lice Treatment Are You Contagious?

-What Else Do You Need to Know About Lice?
+What Else Do You Need to Know About Lice Contagiousness?

-- Anyone with hair on their head can get lice.
+- Anyone with hair on their scalp can get lice.

 - People with clean hair are more susceptible to catching lice than people with dirty hair.

-- Head lice never infest belongings, homes, or pets.
+- You don't need to clean your house after lice.
 They will die within about a day of being unable to access a human head.

 - Many schools have dropped no-nit policies, in light of the American Academy of Pediatrics guidelines.
 This is good for academics but means that parents and guardians are responsible for identifying, treating, and tracing.